 When our last friend passed us in Animal Kingdom, we headed to Epcot to cheer on the last mile.
 Which brings me to transportation…

 runDisney Race Transportation

 Check your race guides or with the concierge at your Disney hotel if you’re relying on Disney Transportation.
 They told us buses wouldn’t run until 8:00 a.m., so we decided to drive to Animal Kingdom in the morning.
 However when we left at 7:15 a.m., we saw Disney buses running to the theme parks.

 Leave adequate time if you’re spectating in two spots.
 Driving from Animal Kingdom to Epcot took us about 35 minutes due to race traffic and road closures.

 One of my favorite things about spectating is making race signs!
 Since Steve Harvey first made an appearance at last year’s race, we’ve adopted Celebrity Corner and now blow up pictures of celebrities with different sayings.
 My friend, Diane, always likes to invoke pop culture to make people laugh!
 This year, Mariah Carey, was a hit.
 I had to go with motivational and Captain America.
 There was a shout out to Hamilton fans, and of course, Kevin Bacon.
 Though some runners wanted real bacon.

-It’s such a great experience cheering for other runners, except when you’re offending people with your controversial race signs.
+Cheering for runDisney races is such a great experience, except when you’re offending people with your controversial race signs.
 I know how much it means to have that support on the course.
 The people you know, the people you don’t know, the strangers, the sense of community as a whole.
 I love it!
-Have a great time and don’t forget to set up a place to meet your runner in the finish line area of that’s where you’ll be meeting again.
+Have a great time and don’t forget to set up a place to meet your runner in the finish line area if that’s where you’ll be meeting again.
 We usually choose a letter of bag check and meet there.